Taylor Swift greets Super Bowl-bound Travis Kelce with a kiss after Chiefs win the AFC title game

-The pop star could be on hand in Las Vegas to cheer on boyfriend Travis Kelce in two weeks after he and the Kansas City Chiefs beat the Baltimore Ravens 17-10 in the AFC championship game on Sunday.

-Swift watched the game from a suite and joined Kelce on the field afterward to celebrate, greeting him with a kiss, a long embrace and another smooch.
+The only thing that endangers Swift being at Allegiant Stadium when the Chiefs face either the San Francisco 49ers or Detroit Lions in the Super Bowl on Feb.
+11 is her “Eras Tour” schedule.
+She has concerts set for Tokyo on Friday, Feb.
+9 and Saturday, Feb.
+10, but the time difference would allow her to be on hand for the game.

+As for the travel plans of her Kansas City-based fans: American Airlines added a flight from Kansas City to Las Vegas on Feb.
+10, the day before the Super Bowl, at 12:30 p.m. local time — flight 1989 for Swift’s birth year and one of her albums.
+After the game, flight 87 — Kelce’s jersey number — leaves Las Vegas for Kansas City at 12:20 a.m. local time on Feb.
+12.

-Swift could be seen cheering and jumping up and down from her suite in the corner of the stadium after Kelce caught a 19-yard touchdown pass from Patrick Mahomes midway through the first quarter.
-It came in the end zone at the same end of the stadium as Swift, who was watching the game with Kelce's mother, Donna Kelce, and his brother, Philadelphia Eagles center Jason Kelce among others.
+Swift was shown early and often during the AFC title game.
+She could be seen cheering and jumping up and down from her suite with Kelce's family and friends — and celebrity pals Cara Delevingne and Keleigh Teller — in the corner of the stadium after Kelce caught a 19-yard touchdown pass from Patrick Mahomes midway through the first quarter.

 Their celebrations were plentiful, as Kelce finished with 11 catches for 116 yards, in the process breaking Jerry Rice's record for the most receptions in postseason play.

-Swift has been a regular at Kelce's games this season, bringing the league even more attention from fans of one of the biggest entertainment stars in the world.
+Swift has been a regular at Kelce's games for several months, bringing the league even more attention from her passionate fan base of "Swifties" who helped break ratings records during the regular season and playoffs.

-Jason Kelce stole the show in Buffalo, celebrating shirtless and bringing a young girl to get a photo with Swift.
-He was more subdued and fully clothed in the suite in Baltimore during the first half, wearing a Chiefs winter hat on his head, and high-fiving others after big plays.

 AP NFL: https://apnews.com/hub/NFL